AlanRosenthal/git-repo-move/README.md

 #### Try It Out

 This utility uses `git-filter-branch` which is relatively slow, especially for large repos.
-If also often takes a few attempts to specify the correct files and directories.
+It usually takes a few attempts to specify the correct files and directories.

-By specifying the `--try-it` flag, `git-repo-move` will move the files outside of git into a folder.
+By specifying the `--try-keep` flag, `git-repo-move` will move the specified files into a folder.
-Inspect the files in that folder to ensure everything is correct.
+Inspect that folder to ensure everything is correct.

 #### execute